ligato/docs/docs/tutorials/05_kv-scheduler.md

 `NewIfDescriptor` is a constructor function that returns a type-safe descriptor object.
-All potential descriptor dependencies, such as logger for example, are provided via constructor parameters.
+All potential descriptor dependencies, such as logger for example, are provided using constructor parameters.

-If you examine `adapter.InterfaceDescriptor`, you will see several fields that are defined.
-The most important ones are function-types with CRUD definitions, and the fields resolving dependencies.
-The full API list is documented in the [KV Descriptor structure][3].
+Examine `adapter.InterfaceDescriptor` in the `descriptors.go` file, and you will see several defined fields.
+The most important of these fields are function-types with CRUD definitions, and the fields resolving dependencies.
+For a complete list of all descriptor fields, see the [KV Descriptor API definition][3].

+---

-Here, we implement the APIs for our example.
+Next, implement the APIs using the example in this tutorial.

 Start with a `Name` that must be unique amongst all descriptors:
 ```go
     Name: "if-descriptor",
 ```

-Northbound key prefix for the configuration type handled by the descriptor:
+Define the NB key prefix for the configuration type handled by the descriptor:
 ```go
 NBKeyPrefix: "/interface/",
 ```

-String representation of the type:
+Set the string representation of the type:
 ```go
 ValueTypeName: proto.MessageName(&model.Interface{}),
 ```

-Configuration item identifier consisting of label, name, and index is returned by this method:
+Add the configuration item identifier, consisting of label, name, and index, that is returned by this method:
 ```go
 KeyLabel: func(key string) string {
     return strings.TrimPrefix(key, "/interface/")
 },
 ```

-Key selector returns `true` if the provided key is described by the given descriptor.
+Key selector returns `true` if the descriptor describes the provided key.
 A descriptor can support a subset of keys, but it can only process one value type:
 ```go
 KeySelector: func(key string) bool {